The Lady Is a Tramp: Recordings

-Early recordings from 1937 include one by Tommy Dorsey and His Orchestra (featuring Edythe Wright on vocals), Midge Williams and Her Jazz Jesters, Sophie Tucker, and Bernie Cummins on the Vocalion records label (#3714).
 Lena Horne recorded the song with the Metro-Goldwyn-Mayer Studio Orchestra on March 30, 1948.
 Her performance appeared in the film Words and Music, a fictionalized biography of the partnership of Rodgers and Hart.

-The song was also used in the film version of Pal Joey starring Frank Sinatra and Rita Hayworth.
+The song was also used in the film version of Pal Joey (1957) starring Frank Sinatra and Rita Hayworth.
 Joey Evans (Sinatra) sings the song to Vera Simpson (Hayworth) as he tries to entice the wealthy widow Simpson into financing Evans's dream of owning his own night club.

 It was recorded by Frank Sinatra, Ella Fitzgerald, Buddy Greco (whose version updates the lyrics to include several 1950s pop-culture references), Bing Crosby (for his radio shows) and Pat Suzuki in the 1950s, and Shirley Bassey in the 1960s, becoming a signature song for Sinatra.
 He sang the song with new lyrics as "The Gentleman Is a Champ" at tribute events for Spiro Agnew and Orson Welles, also recording a new version under the pseudonym Frankie Alvert titled "Maureen Is a Champ" for Ringo Starr's wife Maureen Starkey; never commercially released.

 Tony Bennett and Lady Gaga duet

-Tony Bennett and Lady Gaga recorded a version of this song for his 2011 album Duets II.
-The song later became the album's third and final single when it was sent to radio in Italy on October 21, 2011, by Sony Music.
-They performed the song on ABC's Thanksgiving special entitled A Very Gaga Thanksgiving.
-The song, even though not officially released, entered the Japan Hot 100 chart, where it managed to reach the top 40.
-It also entered the top 200 extension to the UK Singles Chart.
+Tony Bennett and Lady Gaga recorded a version for Bennett's 2011 album Duets II.
+It later became the album's third and final single when Sony Music sent it to radio in Italy on October 21.
+Even though not officially released, it reached the top 40 of Japan Hot 100 chart and entered the top 200 extension to the UK Singles Chart.
+The duo also performed the song on ABC's Thanksgiving special entitled A Very Gaga Thanksgiving.

+The duo's music video for the track, showing Bennett and Gaga singing together in a studio in front of music stands, received a largely positive critical reception.

-The song as well as its music video received critical acclaim for both Bennett and Gaga's vocals as well as for the simplicity of the video, which departed from Gaga's previous efforts.
+The track as well as its music video received critical acclaim for both Bennett and Gaga's vocals as well as for the simplicity of the video, which departed from Gaga's previous efforts.

-Music video

-The duo filmed a music video for the track.
-The video shows Bennett and Gaga singing "The Lady Is a Tramp" together in a studio in front of music stands.
-The video received a largely positive critical reception.